Matheus Nunes: Wolves agree club-record £42.2m deal to sign Sporting Lisbon midfielder

 Wolves agree club-record £42.2m deal for Sporting Lisbon midfielder Matheus Nunes; Wolves to pay an initial £38m with £4.2m in add-ons but personal terms yet to be finalised; Bruno Lage's side hoping to complete deal in time for him to be involved in Saturday's game at Spurs

-Wolves have agreed a club-record £42.2m deal to sign Sporting Lisbon midfielder Matheus Nunes.
+Wolves have agreed a club-record £42.2m deal to sign Sporting Lisbon midfielder Matheus Nunes, who is in the UK for a medical ahead of finalising personal terms.

 Bruno Lage's side will pay an initial £38m plus £4.2m in add-ons for the 23-year-old, who is a Portugal international.